My inner introvert is starting to show: The last time I did the MBTI (Myers–Briggs Type Indicator) Personality Test, I tested 96% Introvert.

 As far as travel goes, this means that I increasingly avoid placing myself in large tour groups that move around by the busloads; I am starting to skip out on overtouristy areas and find myself gravitating towards ‘second cities’ instead; and, my itineraries are often embedded in quiet corners, immersive experiences, and the nuances of an unhurried solitude.

-In Cebu, this found me in an unconventional part of town: Mactan Island, an atoll inconveniently located about an hour out of Cebu City which, in contrast, is where everything on every tourist list is.
+In Cebu, this found me in an unconventional part of town: Mactan Island, an atoll inconveniently located about an hour out of Cebu City which, by contrast, is where everything on every tourist list is.
 Unsurprisingly, Mactan Island is not where first-time visitors choose to hole themselves in: after all, this means longer travelling times; restricted dining and shopping options; and of course, excessive transport costs, if you choose to ridehail your way around your destinations daily.

 And yet, Mactan Island was where I ended up at; because, as cumbersome as its location can prove, it has, in recent years, become quite the byword for quiet luxury, famous for its remote beachfront accommodations, laidback vibes, and island attitude.
 It stood like an open secret, meant only for those who sought to know.